Bond Vs Bail

+How do bail bonds work?
 After a defendant is arrested, he or she is required to appear before a judge or magistrate.
 At this time, the defendant may request or a judge may set bail for the defendant’s release.
-Bail is cash or a cash equivalent that is given to the court to ensure that he or she will appear in court when ordered.
+Texas bail bonds are cash or a cash equivalent that is given to the court to ensure that he or she will appear in court when ordered.
 If the defendant appears when he or she was ordered to, bail is refunded.
 However, if the defendant fails to appear, the court keeps the bail and issues a warrant for his or her arrest.

 Forms of Bail

 Bail can be cash or can be in a number of different forms.
+How do bail bonds work?
 Some examples are:

 - A check in the full amount of the bail.